 Location(s): Onaga

-All patients receive emergency care from a team of medical providers, nurses and staff who bring generations of experience, expertise, and compassion, providing around-the-clock expert care, as well as diagnostic imaging assessments and lab testing.
+Our Emergency Department is staffed 24/7 and our trained staff are here when the unexpected happens.
+Patients receive emergency care in a safe environment from a team of skilled medical providers, nurses and staff who bring expertise and compassion, providing around-the-clock professional care, as well as diagnostic imaging assessments and lab testing.

-The American College of Surgeons, in concert with the Kansas Advisory Committee on Trauma, has certified the Onage Hospital as a Level IV Trauma Center.
-Onaga Hospital has also received accreditation from the American Heart Association as an Emergent Stroke Ready Hospital.
+Onaga Community Hospital has also received accreditation from the American Heart Association as an Emergent Stroke Ready Hospital.

 Look for the following symptoms: